 Children in certain year groups have swimming lessons.
 You will be informed of the timetable for this throughout the year.
 To enable us to continue with this provision for children we will request a voluntary donation towards the cost of the swimming lessons.

 There are five Teacher Training days a year.
 They are commonly known as TED days.
 Children do not come to school on TED days.
 The TED days are listed on the newsletter and shared with parents at the beginning of each academic year.

-Timing of the School Day
+Timing of the School Day (normal circumstances)

 Here is a brief overview of the school day.
 Please note that times may vary slightly.

 |8.40am||Children may go on playground||

 Parents may drop their children off at the ‘Drop Off’ points to ease traffic congestion.
 All children are to go directly on to the playground.
 Parents may also come on to the playground until the bell is rung, at which time we ask that you leave via the gate by Frogs Class (at the opposite end of the building to the main entrance).

 Staff may be available to talk to parents during this time – please ask at the school office.

 Children line up on the playground.
 Staff will then take the children in and the teacher on duty ensures all parents have left via the school gate and locks up.

 Children who are late have to be taken to the school office.
 Parents need to sign them in and a member of staff will escort the child to class.